-2. Enter the report options in the window:

-- Enter the name of the program or include file for which to run the report in the Lead in Program field. - Enter the maximum number of levels to include in the report in the Max Levels field. - Enter the number of white spaces to use as indents for each level in the White Space field. - Activate the Extra line toggle box to double-space the report. - 3.
+- 2. Enter the report options in the window: - Enter the name of the program or include file for which to run the report in the Lead in Program field. - Enter the name of the product module in which the program is located in the Pmodule field. - Enter the maximum number of levels to include in the report in the Max Levels field. - Enter the number of white spaces to use as indents for each level in the White Space field. - Activate the Extra line toggle box to double-space the report. - 3.
 Choose the OK button.

-6.16.11.
+6.8.11.
 Unused Objects Report